Parsinator, a tale of a pdf parser

 Parsers

-After ignoring unnecessary text, I needed to create small functions to extract text.
-For example, a function to extract the lines between two line numbers or regular expressions.
+After ignoring unnecessary text, I needed some functions to extract the text between two lines or regular expressions.
 I called these functions: parsers.
-With parsers, I could read the text in a line of a page or use a default value.

-A parser to read a line at a given number if it matches a regular expression looks like this:
+This is ParseFromLineNumberWithRegex, a parser to read a line at a given number if it matches a regular expression:

 public class ParseFromLineNumberWithRegex : IParse